 How does the MFIC target new members?

 – The Foreign Investors Council currently has 34 Members and is expanding constantly.
 Our Members are reputable and recognised companies that operate in many countries around the world.
 They perform a variety of business activities and it is this diversity that allows us to gain insight into almost all important business sectors in Montenegro.
-Our Members come from sectors and industries such as banking, insurance, telecommunications, tourism, energy, production, construction etc. They employ around 8,000 employees and account for 30% of national GDP.
+Our Members come from sectors and industries such as banking, insurance, telecommunications, tourism, energy, production, construction etc. They employ around 8,000 employees and account for 30% of the national GDP.

 Our activities are the main reason we attract potential new members, which need to fulfil some preconditions related to the origin of capital and company reputation in order to become full Members.
 Our mission is not to have as many Members as possible, but rather to have ones that represent the best foreign companies in Montenegro, and which have long-term projects and plans to stay in Montenegro.
 Ultimately, Members need to be interested in the future development of the country and be willing to act as good examples of socially responsible businesses.